 Our finding that food availability is related to early-life telomere length and rate of shortening adds to a growing body of evidence from humans and wild animals showing that the natal environment can have pronounced impacts on early-life telomere dynamics (reviewed in Price et al. 2013; Monaghan 2014).
 However, very few studies have shown that temporal variation in environmental conditions affects telomere dynamics in natural populations.
-In a recent study on black-tailed gulls (Larus crassirostris), Mizutani et al. (2013) showed that temporal variation in telomere shortening occurred over a two-year period, which they suggest was the result of changing climatic conditions.
+In black-tailed gulls (Larus crassirostris), Mizutani et al. (2013) showed that temporal variation in telomere shortening occurred over a two-year period, which they suggest was the result of changing climatic conditions.
 Similarly, Watson et al. (2015) studied telomere shortening in two cohorts of European storm petrel (Hydrobates pelagicus), and found that the cohort raised in more favourable conditions had, on average, longer telomeres.
-The long-term Seychelles warbler dataset has allowed us, using many more cohorts than has been possible in other studies, to show that temporal variation in environmental conditions does indeed affect telomere dynamics, and that this effect can be seen at the population level.
+The long-term Seychelles warbler dataset has allowed us -using many more cohorts than has been possible in other studies -to show that temporal variation in environmental conditions does indeed affect telomere dynamics, and that this effect can be seen at the population level.
 Interestingly, in the Seychelles warbler annual variation in food availability is not directly linked to survival (Brouwer et al. 2006; Hammers et al. 2013).
-Our results therefore suggest that telomeres can detect hidden costs in natural populations that are not detectable using life-history data alone (Asghar et al. 2015)
+Our results therefore suggest that telomeres can detect hidden costs in natural populations that are not detectable using environmental or life-history data alone (Asghar et al. 2015)

-We suspect the current lack of information on temporal variation in telomere dynamics is more due to a lack of available long-term datasets with telomere screening, rather than the Seychelles warbler being unique.
+We suspect the novelty of the identified patterns ofenvironmentally induced variation in telomere dynamics within a population is more due to a lack of available long-term datasets with telomere screening, rather than the Seychelles warbler being unique.
 Indeed, the environment on Cousin is benign in comparison with many regions outside the tropics, where populations undergo large fluctuations in size (e.g. Coulson et al. 2001).
 We therefore expect that as more long-term studies generate telomere datasets, the effects of temporal changes in the environment on telomere dynamics will become increasingly clear.
 If our findings are replicated in other systems and temporal variation in early-life telomere dynamics is common in nature, this has a number of ramifications for our understanding of senescence in natural populations.
-First, our findings suggest that telomere dynamics of a population at a given point in time represent a snapshot of a temporally varying process.
+First, our findings suggest that the telomere dynamics of a population at a given point in time represent a snapshot of a temporally varying process.
 More research is now needed within and across multiple cohorts and populations to better understand the complexity of telomere evolutionary ecology.
 Secondly, our findings raise the interesting prospect of using telomeres as indicators of population health - an approach that would be useful to a broad range of conservation and animal health practitioners.
 However, our analyses are confined to a single island, and research across populations with different environments and genetic histories is required in order to provide further insight into the usefulness of telomeres as biomarkers of population health.